firebolt-db/firebolt-demo/fb_ai_demo/README.md

 FIREBOLT_ENGINE_NAME="..."
 ```

-1. **Save & close** the file—Chainlit will pick it up automatically.
+1. Once you're done editing, **save & close** the file—Chainlit will pick it up automatically.
-2. **(Optional) Fine-tune behaviour** in `src/system_prompt.md`.
+2. **Optionally**, you can fine-tune the behaviour in `src/system_prompt.md`.
 For example, tighten the SQL style guide or change the persona from helpful assistant to pedantic mentor.

 ---